wangyipengw1p/VHDL-Xgen/examples/ex2/README.md

 We notice that changing the clk connection in the generated vhd file will be easy, while describing them in shell may be difficault.

-The role of the tool has ended.
-We can focus on our core logic!
+The role of the tool has now ended.
+Next, we can focus on our core logic!